dtcenter/METplus/docs/Users_Guide/glossary.rst

    TC_STAT_OUTPUT_TEMPLATE
      (Optional) Specify the template of the output file to write job output from tc_stat.
      If set, then the -out command line argument will the full path to the file will be added to the tc_stat call.

      | *Used by:*  TCStat

+   STAT_ANALYSIS_OUTPUT_TEMPLATE
+     (Optional) Specify the template of the output file to write job output from stat_analysis.
+     If set, then the -out command line argument will the full path to the file will be added to the stat_analysis call.

+     | *Used by:*  StatAnalysis

    TC_STAT_RUN_VIA
      .. warning:: **DEPRECATED:** Please set :term:`TC_STAT_CONFIG_FILE` to run using a config file and leave it unset to run via the command line.